ColinLees/currency-converter/README.md

 ## Initilaization
 I have provided a small node.js application as a starting platform for the challange, however, if you want to use a different language please feel free.

+In order to make calls to these APIs I have install the npm package `axios`.

 Remember to run `$ npm install` before trying to run the program.

+To run the program: `$ node currency-converter.js`.